- Home

 - Virginia no longer requires voters to provide an excuse to vote early; any voter who wants to cast their ballot before Election Day is eligible to do so.

 - You must provide your name and address and show an acceptable form of ID.
+Learn more about Voter Identification Requirements.

-*If you have already requested to receive an absentee ballot by mail and decided that you would rather vote early in person instead, PLEASE BRING YOUR UNVOTED MAIL-IN BALLOT WITH YOU when you come to vote!*
+*If you have already requested to receive an absentee ballot by mail and decided that you would rather vote early in person instead, PLEASE BRING YOUR UNVOTED MAIL-IN BALLOT WITH YOU when you come to vote!
+If you fail to do this, you may need to cast a provisional ballot.*

 Vote Absentee By Mail